Mike de GeofroySoftware Engineer

 Intro

 But Mike, there are ready solutions like google drive or amazon s3 out there? why not just use them?
-Well first of all, fuck you.
-It's my video.
+Well, it's just not that fun.

 How to mount telegram to my filesystem